EvangelineSmollett/secret-hash/README.md

 Update this file as the project evolves.

 Add installation steps, usage examples, configuration details, and troubleshooting notes when they become available.

+## License

+No license information was provided in the original README.

+If a license file exists in the repository, refer to that file for licensing terms.